Etheryen/Colorful-Text/README.md

 ### ( Currently used as my main website )

 # Colourful-Text
-Basically some text that is colorful
+Basically some text that is colourful